UKHomeOffice/aspel-workspace/packages/asl-public-api/README.md

 npm run seed
 ```

-_Note: these scripts will require the database described by `DATABASE_NAME` to be created before they can run._
+_Note: these scripts will require the database described by `DATABASE_NAME` to be created before they can run.
+If running against services run with [`asl-conductor`](https://github.com/ukhomeoffice/asl-conductor) then this will be done automatically._

 ### Testing